ObolNetwork/obol-docs/docs/advanced/deployment-best-practices.md

 MEV relays are configured at the Consensus Layer or MEV-boost client level.
 Refer to our [guide](./quickstart-builder-api.mdx) to ensure all necessary configuration has been applied to your clients.
 As with all validators, low latency during proposal opportunities is extremely important.
 By default, MEV-Boost waits for all configured relays to return a bid, or will timeout if any have not returned a bid within 950ms.
 This default timeout is generally too slow for a distributed cluster (think of this time as additive to the time it takes the cluster to come to consensus, both of which need to happen within a 2 second window for optimal proposal broadcasting).
 It is likely better to only list relays that are located geographically near your node, so that once all relays respond (e.g. in &lt; 50ms) your cluster will move forward with the proposal.

+Use charon's [`test mev` command](./test-command.md#test-mev-relay) to test a number of your preferred relays, and select the two or three relays with the lowest latency to your node(s), you do not need to have the same relays on each node in a cluster.

 ## Client Diversity

 The clusters should consist of a combination of your preferred consensus, execution, and validator clients.
 It is recommended to include a combination of multiple clients in order to have a healthy client diversity within the cluster, ideally, if any single client type fails, it should be less than the fault tolerance of the cluster, and the validators should stay online/not do anything slashable.